biati-digital/vscode-show-hide-excluded-files/README.md

 ## Things you need to know

 - The extension works per workspace, does not modify the global settings so toggling excluded files will only affect your current active workspace.

+## Contribution

+This project welcomes contributions and suggestions.
+Feel free to open an issue if you find an error, PR's are welcome.

+This project was created byby [Biati Digital](https://www.biati.com.mx), if you find it useful please consider adding a review and share it with the world.